jacksleight/statamic-bard-texstyle/README.md

 ## Contributing

 Contributions are very welcome, however please bear in mind that while Bard Texstyle's source code is open source and publicly available, it is proprietary.
-Everything in this repo, including any community-contributed code, is the property of Jack Sleight..
+Everything in this repo, including any community-contributed code, is the property of Jack Sleight.

 <!-- /statamic:hide -->